-Class Cancellation is defined as the decision of the Senior Vice President for Student Life and Administrative Services (SVP of SLAS) or his designee, in conjunction with the Provost, to cancel University classes, and applies only to the student obligation to attend class, and not necessarily to the work obligations of faculty or Professional Staff Members.
+Class Cancellation is defined as the decision of the Senior Vice President for Administrative and Business Services (SVP of ABS) or his designee, in conjunction with the Provost, to cancel University classes, and applies only to the student obligation to attend class, and not necessarily to the work obligations of faculty or Professional Staff Members.

 Department Head is defined as the highest ranking administrator in a department, center or college/school within the University (e.g., Senior Vice President, Dean, Director, or department chair).

 Emergency is defined as any manmade or natural emergency that could result in Suspension of Operations, in whole or in part, and/or Class Cancellation.